2010 Premiership Rugby Sevens Series: Format

 Following all the games, the winner and runner up in the group would progress to the final.
 In the final, the 6 teams (3 Winners and 3 Runners up) are split into 2 pools.
 Again teams play each other once and points are awarded based on the result.
 Following the culmination of this stage the winners of each pool progress to the final, the winner of that game being declared the champions.

 Group stage

 Group A

 Played on Friday 16 July 2010 at The Stoop, Twickenham.

 Group B

 Played on Friday 23 July 2010 at Welford Road, Leicester.

 Group C

 Played on Friday 30 July 2010 at Franklin's Gardens, Northampton.

-Final
+Final stage

 The final was held at The Recreation Ground, Bath on Friday 6 August 2010.